Artist

 How much does Adele make in a year?

-Adele is modeled at $5.5M-$22M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Adele is estimated at $5.5M-$22M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Adele still make money?